sidorares/node-mysql2/README.md

 const [rows, fields] = await connection.execute('SELECT * FROM `table` WHERE `name` = ?
 AND `age` > ?', ['Morty', 14]);
 ```

-MySQL2 also exposes a .promise() function on Pools, so you can create a promise/non-promise connections from the same pool
+MySQL2 also exposes a .promise() function on Pools, so you can create a promise/non-promise connections from the same pool.
 ```js
 async function main() {
   // get the client